xxgicoxx/kurzer-bot/README.md

 ### 1. Configure
 ````
 # Bot
-Create and configure .env file like .env.example
+Create and configure .env file like .env.example.
 ````

 ### 2. Telegram
 ````
 # Create an Telegram bot
-Find @BotFather on Telegram, type /newbot and follow the instructions
+Find @BotFather on Telegram, type /newbot and follow the instructions.

 # Username
-Get your bot username and set 'TELEGRAM_USERNAME' in .env
+Get your bot username and set 'TELEGRAM_USERNAME' in .env.

 # Token
-Get your token from @BotFather and set 'TELEGRAM_TOKEN' in .env
+Get your token from @BotFather and set 'TELEGRAM_TOKEN' in .env.
 ````

 ### 3. Run